The Unitary Patent

 The new ‘UP’ option

-The new Unitary Patent gives an additional option upon grant of the patent by the EPO, which will exist alongside the traditional, classical validation option.
+The new Unitary Patent gives an additional option upon grant of the patent by the EPO, which will exist alongside the traditional, classical validation option:

-- some countries stay exactly as they are now
+- Some countries stay exactly as they are now

-- some countries will have Unitary Patents as an additional option
+- Some countries will have Unitary Patents as an additional option.

 Just like we do at present, when the patent is granted by the EPO we have to think about which countries to keep alive and which to drop.
 Let’s first consider the non-EU countries such as Norway and Turkey where there is no change and, just like now, if you want those countries then you go through the national validation procedures with local translations etc.

 Secondly we have the UPC countries when you have a choice – either pick and choose using the classical validation route separately in each country, or to use the new Unitary Patent to cover the whole UPC area at once.
+However, if the UK is an important territory. applicants should be cautious about a unitary patent validation before the impact of Brexit and the UK’s continued participation is confirmed.

 Is the Unitary Patent going to be good value?